-- The Alert meter will increase in a very slow manner when outside of battle.
+- The Alert meter will increase very slowly when outside of battle.

-The Easy setting is a bit hard than Safe and it is mainly intended for players who don’t know how difficult the game is.
+The Easy setting is a bit harder than Safe, mainly intended for players who don’t know how difficult the game is.
 From Easy, you can change the difficulty setting to any other setting available.

-In Easy, the enemies become a bit harder to kill and more hits will be required.
+In Easy, the enemies become harder to kill and more hits will be required.
 In easy difficulty, you will get the following perks.